-WASHINGTON (CBSDC) - Robert Griffin is back on the field and the knee is responding well to rehab by the looks of it, if video evidence from the Redskins first voluntary OTA is any indication.
+WASHINGTON (CBSDC) – Robert Griffin is back on the field and his surgically repaired knee is responding well to rehab by the looks of it.
+His “All In For Week One” campaign is on track if video evidence from the Washington Redskins first voluntary Organized Team Activity is any indication.

-The quarterback was seen walking, running and sprinting all over the field in Ashburn Thursday, showing no signs of setbacks since having surgery to repair the knee he injured in the Redskins’ playoff loss to the Seahawks in January.
+The quarterback was seen sprinting all over the field in Ashburn, showing no signs of setbacks since having the knee operated on after the Redskins’ playoff loss to the Seahawks in January.

-If you’re keeping score at home, it’s taken less than five months for RGIII to return to drills, demonstrating he can both run, and plant and throw off his right knee after tearing both the ACL and PCL on Jan.
-6.
+If you’re keeping score at home, it’s taken less than five months for Griffin to return to drills and demonstrate he can both run, plant and throw off his right knee.

 He said the knee feels great and just two phases remain in his rehabilitation process, which concludes with explosive running and cutting.